Expanding Storage

 /dev/sdb: UUID="3bc141e2-9e1d-428c-b923-0f9vi99a1123" TYPE="ext4"

 We need to add that value to /etc/fstab plus the standard information that file requires.
 The Google Cloud documentation explicitly guides us here.
-We'll use nano to make the edit:
+We can add that directly to our fstab file by redirecting the output of the blkid command to that file.
+NOTE: you have to use two angle brackets in the following command, or else you will erase the contents of that file!!!

 sudo nano /etc/fstab